 Whether you are a beginner or a veteran on the slopes, choosing a resort to visit can sometimes seem a little overwhelming.
 There are so many fantastic places to ski and snowboard, and many factors for choosing where to go.
-It may seem obvious, as one of the most famous ski areas to visit, but The 3 Valleys really does live up to the hype.
+It may seem obvious, as one of the most famous ski areas to visit, but The Three Valleys really does live up to the hype.
 After 6 years of snowboarding (and 3 skiing), this was my second visit to the area, and it definitely won’t be the last.
-So here are 3 reasons why you should make the 3 Valleys your winter sports destination.
+So here are three reasons why you should make the Three Valleys your winter sports destination.

 1. The Skiing/Snowboarding

-Now a chain or 5 bars across the Alps, there are two in the 3 valleys, one situated above Meribel and the other in Val Thorens.
+Now a chain of 5 bars across the Alps, there are two in the Three valleys, one situated above Meribel and the other in Val Thorens.
 It really is an atmosphere like no other, particularly when the sun is shining.
 I’ve managed to visit most of La Folie Douce bars, many times, always ending up on the table, covered in champagne (the dancers spray it from the roof), dancing to some awesome music.

 Further down the mountain towards Meribel, is the Rond Point.
 A completely different vibe to La Folie Douce, but equally great.
 This bar features a daily cover band (always good), and everyone generally ends up jumping and dancing around (imagine the end of a wedding but in ski gear.)
 Another feature of this bar is that the staff and customers often crown surf to the bar, which can be a little dangerous in ski boots, but all adds to the fun!

 The Funky Fox in Courchevel Moriand, also had some great bands and the food is good (and cheap!), and for later on in the evening, there is always French Kiss, which is more of a nightclub than a bar, but a great way to end the night (it opens until 4am).